podium-lib/podium-lib.github.io/src/docs/podlets/getting_started.md

 });
 ```

-Same as with the content route, we can change the route path for the manifest by
+Same as with the content route, we can use the podlets helper method `podlet.manifest()` to return the default manifest route, which is `'/manifest.json'`
-passing a path to `podlet.manifest(path)` though theres usually no need to do
-so.
-Eg. `podlet.manifest('/manifest')`

 ## Step 8: Start the server